Irish Amateur Championship (snooker)

 The Irish Amateur Championship (occasionally known as the Irish National Championship) is an annual snooker competition played in Ireland and is the highest ranking amateur event in Ireland.

 History

 The competition was first established back in 1927 which was won by T.H.
 Fayrey.
-The title is currently held by Brendan O'Donoghue, who has won the competition a record five times in the modern era.
+The title is currently held by Brendan O'Donoghue, who has won the competition a record seven times in the modern era.